chfeder/turbulence_generator/README.md

-# Turbulence Driving Generator #
+# Turbulence Generator #

 This tool generates a time sequence of random Fourier modes, used to drive turbulence in hydrodynamical simulation codes.
+It can also generate single turbulent realisations.

 Turbulence driving based on this method is currently supported by implementations in AREPO, FLASH, GADGET, PHANTOM, PLUTO, QUOKKA.

 Main files:

-* 'turbulence_generator.h' contains the main library functions and data for using the generator.
+* 'TurbGen.h' contains the main C++ class with functions and data structures used by the generator.
-* 'turbulence_generator.c' contains a basic example for how to include and use the generator.
+* 'TurbGenDemo.C' contains 3 basic examples for how to include and use the generator.
-* 'turbulence_generator.inp' is the parameter file that controls the turbulence generator.
+* 'turbulence_generator.inp' is the parameter file that controls the turbulence driving.

-Directory 'plugins' contains some examples of how the turbulence_generator.h library is used in hydrodynamical codes.
+Directory 'plugins' contains some examples of how TurbGen.h is used in hydrodynamical codes.

 ### What are the first steps when working with this repository? ###